 Simply being conscious of our waste habits can make a real difference to the environment and the future.
 By swapping our wasteful habits for a more sustainable approach we can all play a part in bringing about considerable changes in environmental benefits.

 By starting your composting journey today what can seem like an inconvenience will soon become second nature and you won’t even need to think about it!
 It’s easy, rewarding and satisfying knowing that you are not only helping your garden flourish but you are also contributing to the bigger picture.
 Start saving your scraps today!

 Vitality 4 Life distribute what we regard to be the finest composter range in the world.
 The brand Joraform are highly regarded as the "Rolls Royce" of composters, consisting of separated internal chambers and high quality steel structure.
 Joraform have both domestic home composters and also commercial composters for industrial use.

-✓ Rotating and heat generating compost bin ✓ Breaks down all food scraps including meat, fish, shellfish, household paper...even pet droppings! ✓ 400L capacity ✓ Suitable for use by 20-32 people ✓ Processes 50-80 litres of waste per week ✓ 1 Year Warranty
+✓ Rotating and heat generating compost bin ✓ Breaks down all food scraps including meat, fish, shellfish, compostable coffee cups and lids ...even pet droppings ✓ 400L capacity ✓ Suitable for use by 20-32 people ✓ Processes 50-80 litres of waste per week ✓ 1 Year Warranty